 I offer an integrative approach to counselling and very much tailor the service to your needs.
 I believe that everyone is beautifully unique and through the right counselling relationship and approach, counselling can help you make positive and lasting change in your life.
 It can also help you understand yourself and the world around you better.

-I facilitate face to face therapy as well as online and telephone therapy, and therapy through the employee assistance programme for a variety of issues and topics.
+I facilitate face to face therapy as well as telephone and online therapy, and therapy through the employee assistance programme for a variety of issues and topics.

 Through encompassing many techniques and theories into my approach to my work with you, I use my personality, nurture and gentle challenge to achieve what you would like to gain from counselling.
 I work with many issues such as fear, anxiety, isolation, depression, relationship and family difficulties, work related issues, childhood issues, bereavement and loss, anger, eating disorders, pregnancy, abortion and miscarriage, carer support, sexual abuse, domestic violence and abuse, bullying, debt and financial worry and many more.

 Bangor - The Papillon Counselling Centre is in Bangor, within walking distance of the train station, bus stop and Bangor University.
 It is also easily accessible via bus, train or car from Anglesey and areas of Gwynedd.

 Training, qualifications & experience